kubesphere/notification-manager/README.md

 ### Filter

-`Filter` filter the notifications sent to receivers.
+`Filter` filters the notifications sent to receivers.
 There are two ways to filter notifications.
 One is using [alertSelector](docs/crds/receiver.md#notification-filter) in the receiver, the other is using [tenant silence](docs/crds/silence.md).

 ### Aggregation

-`Aggregation` will group notifications by [groupLabels](docs/crds/notification-manager.md#grouplabels).
+`Aggregation` groups notifications by [groupLabels](docs/crds/notification-manager.md#grouplabels).
 Notifications in the same group will send together.

 ### History

-`History` is a webhook used to collect all notifications that sent to receivers, it can be set via [history](docs/crds/notification-manager.md#history).
+`History` is a webhook used to collect all notifications sent to receivers, it can be set via [history](docs/crds/notification-manager.md#history).

 ## QuickStart

 ### Install

 We assume you already have a Kubernetes cluster (v1.16+).
-If you don't, you can install one use [KubeKey](https://github.com/kubesphere/kubekey).
+You can install one using [KubeKey](https://github.com/kubesphere/kubekey) if you haven't.

 #### Install with yaml